Regional Roll of Honour

-Search for loved ones from Hawke’s Bay who fought in World War One as well as returned servicemen who settled in the Hastings District and are now lying at rest in RSA Service cemeteries.
+You can search names of people from Hawke’s Bay who fought in World War I as well as the names of WWI returned servicemen who settled in Hastings and are now lying at rest in RSA Service cemeteries:

-If you have corrections or additional information about a soldier listed in the Roll of Honour, please let us know.
+Is the information correct?
+If you have corrections or additional information about a soldier listed in the Roll of Honour that you wish to have considered, please let us know.

-Information and images supplied by Auckland Museum Cenotaph Database, Hastings District Council Cemetery Database, NZ Archives Archway Database and Hastings War Memorial Library Local History.
+Information and images sourced from the Auckland Museum cenotaph database, Hastings District Council cemetery database, NZ Archives archway database and Hastings War Memorial Library local history.

 Our thanks to our funding partners:

 - The Lotteries Commission

 Have you ever thought about the many streets, memorials and monuments in our district and wondered who they are named for and why are they there?
 In Hastings many streets are named for people who served in conflicts overseas.
 For example Russell Street is named after Napier-born, Sir Andrew Russell, who commanded New Zealand soldiers in World War I in England, Gallipoli, France and Belgium.